twachala80/tomsbackup/README.md

-# tomsbackup
-Simple tool to make backups
+Simple script to facilitate backups